 Good for Resale

 Think about it.
 Everyone eats, but not everyone swims.
 Doesn't building an outdoor kitchen make more sense than building an in-ground swimming pool?
-You can use it more months of the year, it doesn't require as much maintenance, and you don't (and shouldn't) have to wear a swimsuit.
+You can use it more months of the year, it doesn't require as much maintenance, and you don't (and shouldn't) have to wear a swimsuit while you grill.

 When it comes time to sell your house, an outdoor kitchen is a real amenity.
 The idea of eating outdoors appeals to just about everyone.